 The precise locations of more than 50,000 Roman sites, 30,000 Iron Age / Celtic sites, 25,000 Bronze Age sites, nearly 20,000 Saxon sites, 50,000 medieval sites and many, many more ancient and miscellaneous sites are listed in the UK database.
 Plus there are links to road maps and aerial photographs showing the location of the sites on the ground.

-Many beautiful and historically significant coins & artefacts and previously unknown ancient sites have already been found and reported by field walkers and metal detectorists who have used the archiUK database for their research.
+Many beautiful and historically significant coins & artefacts and previously unknown ancient sites have already been found and reported by field walkers and metal detectorists who have used the ARCHI iUK database for their research.

 Each record includes the map reference (co-ordinate) of each site with a link to a road map and an aerial photograph.

-Further, a bibliographic source for nearly every record is provided along with direct links to an aerial photograph and a local road map showing the position of the site.
+Further, every record is has direct links to an aerial photograph, a local road map showing the position of the site and also to a 19th Century Map showing the area of the site as it was.

 License: Personal, non-commercial or educational use for a single user only.
 Block subscriptions can be purchased for Academic institutions, clubs and societies and the subscription rate depends upon the number of users.
 See below for more information on multiple user subscriptions.